 This survey focuses on small business needs in Texas and contains questions on firm size, performance, strategy, financing and employee skills.
 The responses collected will be critical in helping us identify emerging issues and areas of strength and areas of needed improvement in the small business community.
 The poll closes Dec.
 31, 2016, and the results will be released in April 2017.
 Click the link below to take the survey.

 2016 Governor's Small Business Forum

-San Angelo Economic Development Partners and the Office of the Governor hosted the 2016 Governor's Small Business Forum on October 13th, 2016.
+San Angelo economic development partners and the Office of the Governor hosted the 2016 Governor's Small Business Forum Oct.
+13, 2016.
 The forums provide resources and information that help small businesses gain insight into best practices and competing trends in today’s market place.
-Small businesses receive timely, relevant, actionable advice to assist them in establishing, operating, sustaining and growing their business
+Small businesses receive timely, relevant, actionable advice to assist them in establishing, operating, sustaining and growing their businesses.

-This forum was the first to live stream and video cast to a satellite location in Alpine, Texas.
+This forum was the first to live stream and video cast to a satellite location in Alpine.
 Two small businesses owners were awarded with the Employer of Excellence and nine others received the State of Texas Governor's Small Business award.
-Power point presentations are located on the right of this page.
+Power Point presentations are located on the right of this page.

 Chamber of Commerce

 Workforce Solutions of the Concho Valley